propublica/timeline-setter/doc/doc.markdown

     hour/minute => 11:59
     second      => 11:59:22

+<a id="interval_notch_options"></a>
+The interval notches date spans themselves can be customized by using the `-i` flag when generating a timeline.
+The available parameters are

+    Decade
+    Lustrum
+    FullYear
+    Month
+    Week
+    Date
+    Hours
+    Minutes
+    Seconds

 Event notches are templated through `#TS-card-tmpl` and contain individual classes corresponding to spreadsheet columns. `.TS-item-label` corresponds to `description`, `.TS-item_html` corresponds to `html`,